SalimYs/Social-Media-Sentiment-Pipeline/README.md

 * **TLS Everywhere**: All inter-service and external communication is encrypted.
 * **No Plaintext Ports**: Only the Nginx proxy exposes external ports.
 * **Secrets Management**: Credentials are injected at runtime; no hard-coded secrets.
-* **Rotate Certificates & Keys**: Establish a rotation policy for keystores, truststores, and application secrets.
+* **Rotate Certificates & Keys**: Implement a rotation policy for keystores, truststores, and application secrets.

 ## Monitoring & Logging